raaahulss/project_viralnews/README.md

 npm start
 ```

-In order to build the UI to serve it locally, simply run the following command from the [ui](https://github.com/raaahulss/project_viralnews/tree/master/ui) directory:
+In order to build the UI to serve it statically, simply run the following command from the [ui](https://github.com/raaahulss/project_viralnews/tree/master/ui) directory:

 ```
 npm build